 And the president has like twice, three times the popularity of Congress.

-I mean, I don't know if you remember the show I did a few weeks ago, and I had ding ding ding ding ding ding, all the promises he's kept.
+And the reason it is, is to the president's credit, I mean, I don't know if you remember the show I did a few weeks ago and I had ding, all the promises he's kept.

-If he gets away from that model and he gets away from keeping his promises, and probably one of the biggest, if not the biggest, biggest biggest promise of the president was what?
+If he gets away from that model and he gets away from keeping his promises, and probably one of the biggest, if not the biggest, biggest, biggest promise of the president was what?

 Was the whole issue of building the wall and securing the borders.

-They're not gonna do it later.
+They're not going to do it later.

-It's always you you always get the tax increase, you never get the spending cut, you always get the capitulation on whatever it is, and you never get the wall built.
+You always get the capitulation on whatever it is, and you never get the wall built.

-And and that's the sad part of it.
+And that's the sad part of it.

 That's the risk.

-Anyway, um thank you for being with us.
+Anyway, thank you for being with us.

 We appreciate it.

-800 941 Sean is on number.
+800-941 Sean is on number.

-All right, and that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We'll talk about the dangers of the DC swamp.
+We'll talk about the dangers of the D.C. swamp.

 And that means what they promise and won't deliver.